CharlieSwires/payara-test/README.md

 <p>To do all the requirements I would need a dual screen app the first screen having the 5x
 people with their weights.
 Next to the weights would be a submit button which would take you to the screen I've done.
-A random number would be  generated for the passenger and all their luggage which could be used on a luggage label once the luggage has been paid for.</p>
+A random number would be  generated for the passenger and all their luggage which could be used on a luggage label once the luggage has been paid for.
+This random number if this app was running in many places would need a unique ID for the check-in desk adding to it to make th Label ID truly unique.</p>